xsymmetry9/geos-project/frontend/Notes.md

 (x) Add a extract and print button
 ### 2. Add a mobile version
-(x) Add a burger button that opens and closes the menu action bar () Change columns for strength and weakness.
+(x) Add a burger button that opens and closes the menu action bar (x) Change columns for strength and weakness.
 If window is small, the strength and weakness should be in the same column
 ### 3. Add Icons for buttons
 (x) Add icon before buttons for print, save, download, and view

-## Future Changes
+## Future Changes 11/10/2025
-() Change layout for preview
+(x) Change layout for preview
-() Add edit button - Goes back to edit page
+(x) Add edit button - Goes back to edit page